 Students interested in journalism, either as a career or as an educational experience, may serve as members of the staff of the Minaret, student-published weekly.
 Staff membership at all levels is open to all interested students.
 Promotions within the staff are on a competitive basis.
-The editor, associate editor, layout editor, and business manager are selected each year by the Student Publications Committee on the basis of experience, performance on the staff, and qualifications for the posts.
+The editor and associate editor are selected each year by the Student Publications Committee on the basis of experience, performance on the staff, and qualifications for the posts.